PatrickPT/patrickpt.github.io/content/recent.md

 This is a list of links to stuff i found interesting recently.
 It will be updated regulary(whatever that means).

-It could be a link to a paper, a nice repo or a news article.
-This list is **highly subjective, reflects my opinions and interests** and depends on my reading habit, time, people i follow and recommender algorithms from the platforms i visit.
+It could be a link to a paper, a nice repo or a news article. **This selection is highly subjective, reflects my interests** and depends on my reading habit, time, people i follow and recommender algorithms from the platforms i visit.
 It is not complete and is not scientific.

+**I am not responsible for the linked content**

 [18.01.23 - 24 embarassing hours for AI](https://garymarcus.substack.com/p/24-seriously-embarrassing-hours-for?sd=pf) [Blog]